-This is the Razer Phone
+This is the Razer phone

 Tesla’s Wall Street hype train hits a speed bump